-Originally written on LinkedIn for The Bowdoin Group.
+Originally written on in partnership with Paul Manning (Managing Director, Software & Technology) on LinkedIn for The Bowdoin Group.

 It’s incredible how the investment ecosystem is booming in both the venture capital and private equity industries.
 VC firms have invested more capital in U.S. companies in the first half of 2018 than in six of the past ten years.
 Although the PE market hasn’t experienced that magnitude of growth, the industry is on pace for another strong year.
 Deal counts may be down across VC and PE sectors, but deal sizes have exploded across all stages of growth, and exit values have skyrocketed.

 This era of mega-funds and capital bounty bodes well for everyone involved, but we’ve also seen new challenges emerge.
 More types of deal structures, more stakeholders to satisfy, and increasing pressures around key business factors, like data privacy and protection, tax reform, and regulatory compliance have put CFOs squarely in the spotlight.
 Today’s VC- and PE-backed firms need strong CFOs to ensure viability and a successful exit, but they look for very different people when it’s time to hire.

 The Thrill Ride of the VC-Backed CFO

 VC firms invest in the earliest stages of a startup – betting on the next big thing or diving into a hot, innovative industry, like BioPharma or FinTech.
 They become very active partners and advisors to their startup teams, with a shared goal of rapidly growing the firm and reaching a successful exit – whether that’s IPO, acquisition, or buyout.
 It’s a fast-paced, high-risk environment, made riskier by the levels of capital flowing through the market today.